LAB02-Research/HASS.Agent-Notifier/README.md

 ### Configuration

-This integration exposes itself as a <a href="https://www.home-assistant.io/integrations/notify/" target="_blank">notifications integration</a>, and has to be configured as such:
+This integration exposes itself as a <a href="https://www.home-assistant.io/integrations/notify/" target="_blank">notifications integration</a>, and can be configured by adding this snippet in your `configuration.yaml` file:

 ```yaml
 notify: